CyberFlameGO/svnpython/Doc/library/os.rst

    by *how*: :const:`SEEK_SET` or ``0`` to set the position relative to the beginning of the file; :const:`SEEK_CUR` or ``1`` to set it relative to the current position; :const:`os.SEEK_END` or ``2`` to set it relative to the end of the file.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

 .. function:: open(file, flags[, mode])